asherikov/ccws/README.md

 Dynamic checks
 --------------

-- Add memory sanitizer profile as an alternative to `valgrind`.
 - Execution profile with <https://github.com/yugr/libdebugme> to automatically start debugger on a signal.
 - <https://github.com/yugr/valgrind-preload> as an alternative to `valgrind`